sawhneygargi/sawhneygargi/README.md

 - 👋 Hi, I’m [Gargi Sawhney](https://www.linkedin.com/in/gargisawhney/).
 I'm an assistant professor in I/O psychology department at [Auburn university](http://auburn.edu).
 - 👀 I’m interested in measurement issues in psychological research, occupational stress, recovery, occupational safety and health, safety motivation, leadership, and work-family conflict.
-- 💞️ I’m looking to collaborate on consulting projects.
-Feel free to reach out.
 - 📫 You can reach me at `<last-name><first-name>83@<popular-google-email-service>.com`

 <!---